GenomicsAotearoa/Nextflow_Workshop/docs/session_1/2_nfcore.md

         **Why did this happen?**

-        In this example, the cache of the `FASTQC` task was invalidated because the `sample1_R1.fastq.gz` file was modified.
-Touching the symlink and changing the date of last modification caused Nextflow to re-run the affected task and all downstream tasks that depended on its output.
+        In this example, the cache of the `FASTQC` task was invalidated because the `sample1_R1.fastq.gz` file was removed.
+Deleting the staged file meant Nextflow could no longer verify the task's inputs, so it re-ran the affected task and all downstream tasks that depended on its output.

 Your work directory can get very big very quickly (especially if you are using full sized datasets).
 It is good practice to `clean` your work directory regularly.
 Rather than removing the `work` folder with all of its contents, the Nextflow `clean` function allows you to selectively remove data associated with specific runs.